lucelujiaming/mySoxTest/kilo-master/README.md

     CTRL-$: Go to end of line(New Add)
     CTRL-Q: Quit

-NOTICE: kilo has the refcount error in E.dirty, I try to fix it in 09/23/25 and check later.
+NOTICE: kilo has the refcount error in E.dirty, I try to fix it in 09/23/2025 and check later.
-        kilo has a bug in horizonal scroll, I fix it in 09/23/25.
+        kilo has a bug in horizonal scroll, I fix it in 09/23/2025. kilo would not scroll up with ARROW_LEFT, I fix it in 09/25/2025.
         Maybe I could try to add a function of line number.

 Kilo does not depend on any library (not even curses).
 It uses fairly standard